 Of course, if oral historical work is my thing, then that raises more questions about professional identity — specifically, though, the one raised by Shira Hudson in the epigraph of this post: “What makes each one of us an oral historian?”

-Terkel famously eschewed the label, asserting that he wasn’t an academic historian and it wasn’t an appropriate classification.
+Terkel famously eschewed the label, choosing instead to call himself a “guerilla journalist.”
 I’ve got one graduate degree that says “history” in it, and I took a course on historiography when I was working on my doctorate, but I’m not a historian either.
-Rather, acording to Ryerson University, I’m now a “Master of Fine Arts.”
+Rather, according to Ryerson University, I’m now a “Master of Fine Arts.”
 So do I have any business calling myself an oral historian?
 Is favoring an oral historical methodology enough to call oneself that?

 Blessedly, the field of oral history itself seems fairly broadminded and open to a wide variety of approaches.
 The Oral History Association, for example, notes that its membership represents “various [academic] disciplines” and also includes those from “both inside and outside the academy.”
 Indeed, there are all sorts of community practitioners, and it would certainly be the height of snootiness to begrudge them the label just because they don’t work in the ivory tower.